cheungsa/CSCI-Courses/README.md

 # Class-Projects
-Small project assignments from CSCI courses at USC
+Small project assignments (written in C++) from CSCI courses at USC